2. Collection and Use of Personal Data

 There are specific Moto privacy notice terms which apply:

 - to any feedback you may give us and communications you may have with us, where you give your contact details, including via the website form, via the Chatbot on our website or app, or where you contact our customer services;

 - to your My Moto account, and

-- to our email Marketing updates and NPS Surveys and Prize Draws database, which you can find here.
+- where you sign up to receive our email Marketing updates and/or take part in Customer Research (including NPS Surveys and Prize Draws), which you can find here.

 We strive to maintain the highest standards of security; however, the transmission of information via the internet is not completely secure.
 So, whilst we will do our best to protect your information, we cannot ensure the security of your data transmitted to our website and/or app.
 Any information you submit is sent at your own risk.
 Once we have received your information we will use strict procedures and security features to prevent unauthorised access.

 11. Location Data

 Website and app users may be asked for permissions to know their current location in order to provide location-specific details e.g. distance to closest services and estimated drive time.
 Location data will not be stored in the My Moto account or on the user’s device, but the permission to use location services will be stored on the device where the app is used.